karatelabs/karate/karate-core/README.md

 ```

 ### Locators
-The standard locator syntax is supported, a `#` prefix means by `id` a `/` prefix means XPath and else it would be evaluated as a "CSS selector" for example:
+The standard locator syntax is supported, a `#` prefix means by `id`, a `/` prefix means XPath and else it would be evaluated as a "CSS selector" for example:

 ```cucumber
 And input input[name=someName] = 'test input'